g33kidd/listn2this/NOTES.md

 ## TODO!

+- page to view your own posts
+- page for profiles or something
+-
 - genres and stuff
 - get the track title from the link with JS or something.
 - consider adding tokens to the session instead of just the plain user id.
 Hint: `Phoenix.Token.sign/3` and `Phoenix.Token.verify/3`
 - add `image_url` field to user
 - color links and various style fixes.
 - javascript powered awesome flash messages
 - this.